whopio/wheel_interview/README.md

 Welcome to the Whop Wheel Rails Project.

 In this project, you will be building a Rails application that allows users to spin a wheel to win prizes.
+The attached repo is a blank, Rails 8 project.
+No code has been written for you.

+To see the wheel in action, view this link https://whop.com/whop-eng-interview/

 ## Setup